How to BTFD – 5 Tips On How To Buy The Dip

 It can only go up

-And then it doesn’t, and they just lose their sh#t and sell at the worst time.
-If you want to take part in that insane 2x, 3x, 4x gains in Crypto, you must be mentally able to handle volatility.
-If you can’t, the money will do better parked in a savings account with 0.1% interest per annum.
-So one should better not panic when your altcoins and bitcoin are going down and if emotionally affected, it’s the best advice to close the charts and uninstall the portfolio tracker until it’s over.
+And then it doesn't, and they just lose their sh#t and sell at the worst time.
+If you want to take part in those insane 2x, 3x, 4x gains in Crypto, you must be mentally able to handle volatility.
+If you can't, the money will do better parked in a savings account with 0.1% interest per annum.
+So one should better not panic when your altcoins and bitcoin are going down, and if emotionally affected, it's the best advice to close the charts and uninstall the portfolio tracker until it's over.

-.
 Always be prepared

 Buy in staggered batches